cityy/pattern-interface/README.md

 - [ ] do an all around check for sql injection exploits

 #### Projects
-- [ x ] create new database clusters on svPrj.post()
+- [x] create new database clusters on svPrj.post()
-- [ x ] copy data from inherited Project when creating a new project*
+- [x] copy data from inherited Project when creating a new project*

 ### Client